Manage page URLs

 Former URLs are NOT created when:

-- Deleting a page permanently destroys and removes all former URLs pointing to that page.
+- Deleting a page without creating a redirect permanently destroys and removes all former URLs pointing to that page.

 - Administrators perform certain global changes, for example changing the domain of a website channel.